-Indonesia seems to have somewhat of a reputation as being one of the less safe countries in Asia and seems to frequently be on the list of countries to avoid travel in.
+Indonesia seemingly has a reputation as being one of the less safe countries in Asia and often tourists and expats are cautioned against visiting.
 While expats should always be aware of the latest travel advice issued by their home government, most of the time there is no need to worry about safety in Indonesia.

 Generally speaking, by simply keeping informed and being aware of the potential dangers, expats can minimise their risks of coming to harm.
 Most visitors and residents spend their time in Indonesia peacefully without any problems.
 It makes sense to be aware of the risks but there is no need to live in fear.

 Indonesia is a large country spread over thousands of islands, all with their own unique culture and infrastructure.
 This can make advice for visiting the country as a whole difficult.
 Visiting Jakarta will be a very different experience from visiting one of the small islands.
 Certain provinces such as Aceh and Papua are considered to be more dangerous for visitors than the rest of the country due to ethnic violence and political instability.

 The problems Indonesia faces are further compounded by an underdeveloped infrastructure that is inadequate to cope with regularly occurring natural disasters, including earthquakes and flooding.
 Religious and ethnic tensions, which are inevitable with many different ethnic groups living side by side, are also the root cause of much of the crime in Indonesia, including a high risk of terrorism.